 Important: Due to laws being different in various countries, some questions might not be permitted to be asked of a candidate.
 Please be sensitive to these.
 However, if a pastor doesn’t have anything to hide, he/she won’t mind answering any of the above questions.
 Pastor Seeking Committees need to understand that pastors are human too.
 God can use the past weaknesses of a truly repentant pastor to strengthen them for future ministry.

-If you have served on a search committee, let me now any questions that you’ve found helpful while interviewing a candidate.
+If you have served on a search committee, let us know any questions that you’ve found helpful while interviewing a candidate.